 After all the shatter melts, grab a dab tool and start whipping the concentrate like it's cake mix.
 At this point, the concentrate should have a loose, almost liquid, sauce-like consistency.
 As you whisk the concentrate, you should see the concentrate begin to change color to a lighter shade.

-As a bottom line, we could say that it’s not about one cannabis concentrate being better than the other as such.
-In fact, it is about what each user is looking for and the effects he expects from the concentrate he chooses.
-If you want solid and fast-acting effects, perhaps the ideal for you is the CBD shatter.
-But if you’re looking to experience fuller effects from a broader spectrum and more robust flavors and smells, a crumble rich in terpenes and other cannabinoids may be a better option.
+If you want solid and fast-acting effects, go for the CBD shatter.
+But if you're looking to experience fuller effects from a broader spectrum and more robust flavors and smells, a crumble rich in terpenes and other cannabinoids may be a better option.